List of Mr. Men: Mr. Nonsense

 Mr. Nonsense is the 33rd book in the Mr. Men series by Roger Hargreaves.
 Mr. Nonsense lives in Nonsenseland, in a house on top of a tree.
 When Mr. Happy asks him why he lives in a tree, his answer is: "I tried living on the ground, but it was too high up, so I moved to a tree to be nearer the ground".
 Then, when Mr. Nosey asks him why he eats porridge on toast, his answer is: "I tried porridge sandwiches and I didn't like them."
-Then, when Mr. Strong asks him why he sleeps in a rowing boat, his answer is: "I tried sleeping in a motorboat and it was somewhat uncomfortable."
+Then when Mr. Strong asks him why he sleeps in a rowing boat, his answer is: "I tried sleeping in a motorboat and it was somewhat uncomfortable."
 Mr. Nonsense is best friends with ‘Mr. Silly’.
-Once, when it snows yellow snow, they go for a toboggan in Mr. Nonsense's rowing boat bed, and build square snowballs somehow.
+Once, when it snows yellow snow, they go for a toboggan in Mr. Nonsense's rowing boat bed and build square snowballs somehow.
 They then eat porridge pie for supper.
 At the end of the book, it is revealed that they both play draughts wrong.
 Mr. Nonsense appears under the titles Monsieur Bizarre (French), Unser Herr Unsinn (German), Meneertje Onzin (Dutch), 荒唐先生 (Taiwan), 터무니없어씨 (Korean), Senhor Sem Noção (Portuguese), and Ο Κύριος Κουταμάρας (Greek).

 Mr. Nosey

 Mr. Nosey is the 4th book in the Mr. Men series by Roger Hargreaves.
 Mr. Nosey is represented as being a prying character, who invades the privacy of other people, creating a point of conflict in the book.
 In retaliation, the other characters assault his nose, which reforms Mr. Nosey.

 In earlier illustrations, Mr. Nosey's nose was much longer and less pronounced than it is in newer illustrations.
-In the 2008 TV series The Mr. Men Show, Mr. Nosey is light green, has a shape similar to that of Mr. Greedy, his nose is an orange oval, has one curl of hair, and wears a black necktie.
+In the 2008 TV series The Mr. Men Show, Mr. Nosey is light green and has a shape similar to that of Mr. Greedy (therefore giving him a nose-like appearance), his nose is an orange oval, has one curl of hair, and wears a black necktie.
 His name is also spelt as Mr. Nosy in the US broadcast.
 He is often seen with his best friend Mr. Small.
 He may be stronger than Mr. Strong, and often when he jumps he breaks things, like in the Lake episode where he breaks the wooden platform.
 His catchphrase is "Just looking".
 He lives with Mr. Small in an observatory with a large telescope that comes out of the roof.
 In the US and UK versions, he is voiced by Rick Zieff (credited as Danny Katiana) and Steve Kynman, respectively.

-Mr. Nosy

-This is the American spelling of Mr. Nosey.